Errol Spence Jr Boxing Record: 'The Truth' Has 22 KO's In 28 Wins

 The Texas man became the unified world welterweight champion after beating Shawn Porter in September 2019.
 It was an incredibly close fight, with ‘The Truth’ getting the nod on the judges’ scorecards via split decision.

-Overall, Spence boasts an impressive boxing record of 28 wins to no losses.
+Overall, Spence boasts an impressive boxing record of 28 wins to just one defeat.
 Of these 28 wins, Spence has won all but six bouts via knockout.
-Quite an emphatic knockout ratio from the unified world welterweight champion.
+Quite an emphatic knockout ratio from the former unified world welterweight champion.

 The only men to go the distance with Spence since stepping up to world level are Shawn Porter, Danny Garcia and Mikey Garcia.
 This is why Spence is always odds on to win via knockout with the best offshore gambling sites.